Andrei0872/andreigatej.dev-new/content/thoughts/dull-work.md

 draft: false
 tags: ["introspection"]
 discussion_id: null
+description: "On dull work.
+Sometimes it can't be avoided"
 ---

 This title perfectly describes one of the lessons I've got after the years spent at university.
 But my university experience is a topic for another day(I should finish it first, should be done by July 2023).